 Using OnixS::FIX::SessionStorageType::MemoryBased instead of OnixS::FIX::SessionStorageType::FileBased boosts performance, since FIX messages are stored directly in memory.
 Alternatively, it's possible to use a custom pluggable storage (Using OnixS::FIX::SessionStorageType::Pluggable ) which does nothing on FIX message-related operations, as soon as no resend requests are to be supported.
-Also you can use the Asynchronous File-Based Session Storage if you need to keep the file based storage functionality and the good-performance.
+Also, you can use the Asynchronous File-Based Session Storage if you need to keep the file-based storage functionality and good performance.

 By default, threads are used by FIX session to send and receive FIX messages; they can be executed on any of available processors/cores.
 Specifying CPU affinity for each session thread may give a significant performance boost:

 OnixS::FIX::Session::receiveSpinningTimeoutUsec method can be used to decrease the latency of the data receiving.
-If the value is zero (by default), the receiving thread will wait a new FIX message in the blocking wait mode.
-If the value greater than zero, the receiving thread will wait a new FIX message in the spin loop mode before switching to the blocking wait mode.
+If the value is zero (by default), the receiving thread will wait for a new FIX message in the blocking wait mode.
+If the value greater than zero, the receiving thread will wait for a new FIX message in the spin loop mode before switching to the blocking wait mode.
 The method parameter specifies the spin loop period in microseconds.
-OnixS::FIX::Session::receiveSpinningTimeoutUsec using makes sense when your session receives FIX messages frequently in this case waiting in the loop is cheaper than the thread context switch to the blocking wait mode.
-However please note that the spin wait increases the CPU usage and blocks the thread from which OnixS::FIX::Session::send method is called, so the spin wait period should not be too long.
+OnixS::FIX::Session::receiveSpinningTimeoutUsec using makes sense when your session receives FIX messages frequently, in this case, waiting in the loop is cheaper than the thread context switch to the blocking wait mode.
+However, please note that the spin wait increases the CPU usage and blocks the thread from which OnixS::FIX::Session::send method is called, so the spin wait period should not be too long.

 If no messages are re-sent on counterparty's Resend Request messages, then it is possible to set the Resending Queue size to zero to increase overall performance.